Rubiel1/OGPAV/README.md

 **Returns:**

 - **`u`** *(np.ndarray)*: Fitted isotonic values of length N, aligned with input Y.
-  Satisfies the partial order constraints induced by Q and each R_i.
+  Satisfies the partial order constraints induced by Q and each `R_i`.

 ---